lambdacasserole/unrestricted-file-upload-exercise/README.md

 composer install
 ```

-Now, configure Apache to separately serve (under different subdomains, for exmaple) the two folders under the root of this project (`/attacker-service` and `/victim-service`).
+Now, configure Apache to separately serve (under different subdomains, for example) the two folders under the root of this project (`/attacker-service` and `/victim-service`).
 Alternatively, to run the project locally, ensure that PHP 7.0+ is installed and run the following from either of the aforementioned folders:

 ```bash
 php -S localhost:8080